 Why Choose Naropa?

-The Jack Kerouac School of Disembodied Poetics has encouraged experimental forms across genres since its foundation in 1974 by Allen Ginsberg and Anne Waldman.
-We challenge the notion of safe or generic works and create a space for radical exploration and experimentation.
+The Jack Kerouac School of Disembodied Poetics has encouraged experimental forms across genres since its founding in 1974 by Allen Ginsberg, Anne Waldman, and Diane di Prima.
+An artistic hub for historic writers and activists like Amiri Baraka, Joanne Kyger, Akilah Oliver, Berndette Mayer, and Lyn Hejinian, we challenge the notion of safe or generic works and create a space for radical exploration and experimentation with language, form, medium, and performance.

 Blue brush